South Puget Sound: Transportation

 Transportation by water was once common in the South Sound.
 Ferries once linked many locations such as Steilacoom.
 The Steilacoom-Anderson Island Ferry provides service between Steilacoom and South Sound islands using two vessels.
 The north end of the South Sound region has the only cross-Sound bridge, the Tacoma Narrows Bridge (technically two adjacent bridges since 2007).
 Interstate 5 and U.S. 101 form a semicircular pathway from Shelton to Tacoma around the South Sound, and Washington State Route 3 runs up from Shelton through the center of the Kitsap Peninsula.
 State Route 16 across the Narrows Bridge completes a loop around the South Sound.
 Dead end county roads traverse the length of the southernmost peninsulas in the Totten Inlet-Eld Inlet-Budd Inlet area: Kamilche Point Road, Steamboat Island Road, Cooper Point Road, Libby Road, and Johnson Point Road.

 The Port of Olympia is a deepwater port for oceangoing vessels.
 It is sustained by dredging in Budd Inlet and Capitol Lake, an impoundment of the Deschutes River.
 Without dredging, the Deschutes would recreate its historical estuary with annual 35000 yd3 of sediment deposit.

 Tacoma Rail, BNSF Railway, Union Pacific Railroad support general rail freight, and a little-used, 48 mile Puget Sound and Pacific Railroad spur to the Kitsap Peninsula exists.
 Historically, logging railroads such as Mud Bay Logging Company were common on the South Sound shores and inland; these have been abandoned.

-Sanderson Field in Shelton and Olympia Regional Airport are the only major public airports (see List of airports in Washington).
+Sanderson Field in Shelton and Olympia Regional Airport are the only major public airports (see List of airports in Washington (state)).
 Large military airfields exist onboard Joint Base Lewis-McChord.